-Not many single women here tonight, bud, Chad thought.
-Hope you weren’t counting on getting any.
+Not many single women in here, buddy.
+Hope you weren't hoping to get any.

 The man seemed to consider leaving, then with a little shrug came up to the bar, sitting two barstools away.
 Valerie came over to the newcomer.
 “What can I get you?” she asked.

 “A pint, then.”
 He slid a ten-dollar bill toward her.

 She drew the pint, and while it was settling she gave him his change.
 “You from around here?
 Haven’t seen you in here before.”